pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 # NarraFirma Screenshots

 These screenshots give you an idea of what using the NarraFirma application is like.
-To try out a NarraFirma installation yourself, visit [the NarraFirma web site](https://www.narrafirma.com) and click "Try it".
 To learn more about the ideas behind NarraFirma, visit the web site of its companion book, _[Working with Stories](http://www.workingwithstories.org)_.